aridjayarecipes/cutesrecipes.web.app/content/post/2203-easiest-way-to-make-any-night-of-the-week-easy-grilled-salmon.md

 Easy grilled salmon is one of the most well liked of current trending meals on earth.
 It is simple, it's fast, it tastes yummy.
 It's enjoyed by millions every day.
 They are nice and they look fantastic.
 Easy grilled salmon is something that I have loved my entire life.

 I coated the salmon fillet with avocado oil on.
-It&#39;s super easy to make and is sure to please.
+It's super easy to make and is sure to please.
 Place salmon fillets on grill, flesh side down (skin-side up) first, so that the fillets can get nice grill marks on the hot grill while the fish is still firm.
 Place salmon on the preheated grill, and discard marinade.

 To begin with this recipe, we must first prepare a few components.
 You can have easy grilled salmon using 9 ingredients and 3 steps.
 Here is how you cook it.